nginxinc/ansible-role-nginx/README.md

 | **[`upgrade-plus/converge.yml`](https://github.com/nginxinc/ansible-role-nginx/blob/main/molecule/upgrade-plus/converge.yml)** | Upgrade NGINX Plus |
 | **[`version/converge.yml`](https://github.com/nginxinc/ansible-role-nginx/blob/main/molecule/version/converge.yml)** | Install a specific version of NGINX and various NGINX modules |

+> [!NOTE]
-**Note:** If you install this repository via Ansible Galaxy, you will need to replace the `include_role` variable in the example playbooks from `ansible-role-nginx` to `nginxinc.nginx`.
+> If you install this repository via Ansible Galaxy, you will need to replace the `include_role` variable in the example playbooks from `ansible-role-nginx` to `nginxinc.nginx`.

 ## Other NGINX Ansible Collections and Roles